 I’m proud that the majority of the NH Fish and Game Commission stood firm in their pledge to conserve and manage our natural resources both logically, and soundly.
-Despite an immense amount of pressure from a wide array of emotional and extremist public banter, the department proved that it will not cater to out-of-state donation-hungry “humane societies”, threats from “hands-off” faux-conservation organizations, or ravings from a small, ignorant portion of the public.
+Despite an immense amount of pressure from a wide array of emotional and extremist public banter, the department proved that it will not cater to emotion and sensationalism with regard to wildlife management.

-A small fraction of the public organized a petition with the assistance of shady, misguiding phone surveys, and a marketing fund from a national organization that has been under extreme scrutiny for the past few years due to their dishonest fund raising campaigns and deceit.
-They gained traction by recruiting so-called “sustenance hunters” to join their cause.
+A small fraction of the public organized a petition with the assistance of a marketing budget from a national organization that has been under extreme scrutiny for the past few years due to their dishonest fund raising campaigns and deceit.

-If you are one of the many who felt this proposal was fueled by money and greed on the part of outdoorsmen and the department, I can assure you; you have tripped and fallen way too far down the well of paranoia and ignorance.
+If you are one of the many who felt this proposal was fueled by money and greed on the part of outdoorsmen and the department, I can assure you; you have tripped and fallen way too far down the well of misinformation.
 The modern populous has become accustomed to seeking out the next big subject to be offended by.
-There is an ever-growing sense of self-entitlement plaguing our general population, and the disrespectful, heated commentary I’ve witnessed as a result of this bobcat proposal is a clear indication that it has infected New Hampshire far worse than any heroin epidemic.
+There is an ever-growing sense of self-entitlement plaguing our general population, and the disrespectful, heated commentary I’ve witnessed as a result of this bobcat proposal is a clear indication that it has infected New Hampshire far worse than any opioid epidemic.
 We constantly look for the next subject to petition or cast blame upon, attempting to convey some sense of being duped or a perceived “wrong doing” on the part of someone or something else.
-Its time for these lost souls to grow up, face facts, and come to terms with the notion that not everyone sees the world as they do.

-The fact that bobcats “haven’t hurt anyone yet” or “aren’t a problem” is not a scientific management tool.
+The fact that bobcats “haven’t hurt anyone yet” or “aren’t a problem” is not a scientific management argument - certainly a social one, however.
 Species health is based, in part, on data collection.
-Some of this data is attained through hunting, fishing, and more importantly trapping.
+Some of this data is attained through hunting and trapping.
 I will trap furbearers for fur garments and protein, I will do it humanely, I will do it ethically, I will do it under the strict current regulations set fourth by the state of New Hampshire and I will not apologize to anyone for doing so.
-Your extreme disconnect with our natural world, or your biased, fact less opinion on modern fur trapping will not be my burden to carry; it is a foolish and ignorant burden that you will carry on your own.

-Despite the hunter and trapper’s “David versus Goliath” battle with these extremists, I was encouraged to see the support for this season grow exponentially from both sportsmen and the public in the weeks and months leading up to today’s vote.
+Despite the hunter and trapper’s “David versus Goliath” battle with these extremists, I was encouraged to see the support for this season grow exponentially from both sportsmen and the public in the weeks and months leading up to today’s Commission vote to move forward.
 It is truly encouraging that support for these “sensitive” topics is not completely swallowed alive by an internet-based mob rule.

 For those of you who are outraged, and completely against the proposed season, I do (to some degree) understand where your frustrations lie.
-You feel the state’s wildlife is being exploited for some kind of "sick joy" or "entertainment".
-My only response would be that this is simply not the case, and the bulk of my frustrations with this proposal are that there are people out there in New Hampshire who truly don’t understand trapping and a self-reliance mentality.
-Whether this is the fault of technology turning our brains to mush, or eccentrics whispering in your ears and televisions that trapping is an "antiquated, barbaric crime"; I can’t really put my finger on it.
+You feel the state’s wildlife is being exploited.
+My only response would be that this is simply not the case, and the bulk of my frustrations with this proposal are that there are people out there in New Hampshire who truly don’t understand trapping and a self-reliance based mentality.
+Whether this is the fault of technology turning our brains to mush, or eccentrics whispering in your ears, I can’t really put my finger on it.
 My hope is that despite what I do, and why I do it, you would at least have the decency to recognize the fact that your state Fish & Game Department is not here to eradicate any species to cater to a chosen few.
 Despite our vast differences on how our wildlife should be managed, you and I are actually on the same side – the side for wildlife health and population growth.
 We simply have different roads we take to bring us to this conclusion.

 I would like to thank The New Hampshire Trapper’s Association, The Sportsman’s Alliance, The NH Chapter of the National Wild Turkey Federation, and select members of the NH Fish and Game Department for their support and attentiveness to the constant moving parts of the proposal process.
-I’d also like to thank the thousands of New Hampshire hunters, trappers and non-consumptive residents who remained outspoken about the benefits and support of the proposed season (including the ever-so-frustrating defense in the comment sections of social media).
-The fight is not over – the proposal now heads to the legislative process.
-Whatever the legislative outcome, the Fish And Game Commissioners who voted in favor of the season can hold their heads high knowing that they stood up to threats, fear-tactics, and irrational noise from those against wildlife conservation.
+I’d also like to thank the thousands of New Hampshire hunters, trappers and non-consumptive residents who remained outspoken about the benefits and support of the proposed season The fight is not over – the proposal now heads to the legislative process.
+Whatever the legislative outcome, the Fish And Game Commissioners who voted in favor of the season can hold their heads high knowing that they stood up to a myriad of senseless threats, fear-tactics, and irrational noise from those against modern wildlife conservation.